testmunk/docs/ios.rst

 ***************************

 1. Open terminal and run ``calabash-ios download`` to download the latest ``calabash.framework`` file.
+2. Run the command ``open .``.
-2. Drag ``calabash.framework`` from its current location to the project's Frameworks folder in Xcode.
+3. Drag ``calabash.framework`` from its current location to the project's Frameworks folder in Xcode.
-3. In the pop up window that appears, select `Copy items into destination group's folder (if needed)` and make sure "TestmunkDemo-tm" is the only selected target.
+4. In the pop up window that appears, select `Copy items into destination group's folder (if needed)` and make sure "TestmunkDemo-tm" is the only selected target.
-4. Link "TestmunkTest-tm" to the CFNetwork so that Calabash can communicate with your app and trigger the tests.
-Select the "TestmunkTest-tm" target, go to "Build Phases", and in the "Link Binary With Libraries" section, make sure that ``calabash.framework`` is present, and click '+' to add ``CFNetwork.framework``.
+5. Select the "TestmunkTest-tm" target, go to "Build Phases", and in the "Link Binary With Libraries" section, make sure that ``calabash.framework`` is present.
+Link the CFNetwork framework so that Calabash can communicate with your app, by clicking '+', and selecting ``CFNetwork.framework``.

 Configure the bulid target
 **************************